 It is up to students to demonstrate that they had a valid reason for the non-attempt or non-submission of an assessment task.
-The legitimacy of the reason given will initially be determined by the head teacher in consultation with the class teacher on the basis of fairness to all students in the group.
-This will also be approved by the Principal.
+The legitimacy of the reason given will initially be determined by the head teacher in consultation with the class teacher based on fairness to all students in the group.
+This will also be approved by the principal.